wjk5117/wjk5117.github.io/_projects/1_project.md

 ---

 ## System at a glance
-Polaris replaces printed tags and cameras with a **magnetic constellation**:
+Polaris replaces visual tags and cameras with a novel **magnetic sensing module**:
-1) a compact **ground tag** whose magnets’ *positions* and *polarity orientations* encode bits;
+1) a compact **magnetic tag** which uses the magnets’ *positions* and *polarity orientations* to encode bits;
-2) a **bar-shaped magnetometer array** and a lightweight pipeline that detects magnets, estimates orientation, and reconstructs the tag for ID & pose.
+2) a low-cost and energy-efficient **linear magnetometer array** and a lightweight sensing pipeline that detects magnets, estimates polarity orientation, and reconstructs the tag for ID & pose.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">